damayantiazure/devsecops/Labs/Module 1 - Creating a DevOps Pipeline Lab.md

     ![Edit Release Pipeline](./Images/Module1-NewImportBuildPipeline.png =800x)

-4. Select the `MyHealth.AKS.build.json` file in    `"C:\Users\Student\MyHealth.AKS.build.json"` from the local drive.
+4. Select the `MyHealth.build.json` file in    `"C:\Users\Student\MyHealth.build.json"` from the local drive.

 5. Once imported, Azure DevOps will present you with the definition editing screen. `Make sure you remove the trailing \"-Import\" from your build definition name.
-Build definition should be named MyHealth.AKS.build.`
+Build definition should be named MyHealth.build.`

     ![](./Images/Module1-NewImportBuildPipelineImported.png =800x)